aduffy70/LabNotes/_posts/2016/2016-12-02-GSTA3-bisulfite-sequencing-Retrogen-results.md

   * For each CpG site on the master list, is the site a C, T, or Y (both) in the bisulfite converted sequence for each sample?
   * Record sites and methylation status in a table for comparison between samples
   * Identify differentially methylated sites and calculate methylation percentages (methylated sites/total sites) for each sample (how do we incorporate partially methylated sites into the calculation?)

+Reef A
+  * reference sequences (non-bisulfite):
+    * Nothing from the reverse sequences is usable - multiple signal.
+    * Forward sequences give clear results for ~400 bases in both samples but then there are multiple signals.
+Those 400 bases include 6 out of 12 CpGs in this reef.
+  * bisulfite sequences:
+    * Reverse sequences have multiple signal - unusable

+Reef BCD
+  * referenc forward and reverse sequences have sections with multiple signal but in different locations on each so I can identify CpGs at most sites in one or the other.
+Where the multiple signal sections are is consistent between EW1 and N1.
+  *